 This section summarizes the Rack PDU's communication with a DHCP server.
-For more detail about how a DHCP server can configure the network settings for a Rack PDU, see "DHCP response options" on page 140.
+For more detail about how a DHCP server can configure the network settings for a Rack PDU, see "DHCP response optirons" on page 118.

-- 1. The Rack PDU sends out a DHCP request that uses the following to identify itself: - A Vendor Class Identifier (APC by default) - A Client Identifier (by default, the MAC address of the Rack PDU) - A User Class Identifier (by default, the identification of the application firmware installed on the Rack PDU) - A Host Name (by default, apcXXYYZZ with XXYYZZ being the last six digits of the MAC address of the Rack PDU).
+- 1. The Rack PDU sends out a DHCP request that uses the following to identify itself: - A Vendor Class Identifier (APC by default) - A Client Identifier (by default, the MAC address of the Rack PDU) - A User Class Identifier (by default, the identification of the application firmware installed on the Rack PDU) - A Host Name (by default, apcXXYYZZ with XXYYZZ being the last six digits of the MAC address of your Rack PDU).
 This is known as DHCP Option 12. - 2.
 A properly configured DHCP server responds with a DHCP offer that includes all the settings that the Rack PDU needs for network communication.
 The DHCP offer also includes the Vendor Specific Information option (DHCP option 43).
 The Rack PDU can be configured to ignore DHCP offers that do not encapsulate the APC cookie in DHCP option 43 using the following hexadecimal format.
 (The Rack PDU does not require this cookie by default.)

-Option $43 = 01 \ 04 \ 31 \ 41 \ 50 \ 43$
+Option $$43 = 01 04 31 41 50 43$$